Hr810004/SensAI/README.md

 # 🚀 SensAI – AI-Powered Career Coach Platform

-## �� Project Overview
+## 📝 Project Overview

-**SensAI** is your all-in-one AI-powered career coach.
-It helps you advance your professional journey with personalized resume building, cover letter generation, mock interview practice, skill gap analysis, and real-time industry insights.
-SensAI is designed for job seekers, professionals, and career coaches who want to leverage AI for smarter, faster career growth.
+**SensAI** is an all-in-one AI-powered career coach platform for job seekers, professionals, and career coaches.
+It streamlines resume and cover letter creation, mock interview practice, skill gap analysis, and delivers real-time industry insights—empowering users to advance their careers with AI-driven guidance and analytics.

 ---